 Continue following the lake's edge to the west where you can stop for a hole of golf at the Royal Canberra Golf Club or say hello to endangered animals at the National Zoo & Aquarium.
 Enjoy a ranger-guided tour or an animal encounter before hopping back on your bike.
 A short ride along the bike path will take you to the National Arboretum Canberra, where you can stretch your legs with a stroll through forests of rare trees.

-Soak up the view of Telstra Tower as you pedal past the city and if you’ve timed it right, you might even ride past the National Carillion as it chimes away on the quarter hour or the full recital on Wednesdays and Sundays at 12:30pm.
+Soak up the view of Telstra Tower as you pedal past the city and if you’ve timed it right, you might even ride past the National Carillon as it chimes away on the quarter hour or the full recital on Wednesdays and Sundays at 12:30pm.

 Continue following the lake's edge around to Jerrabomberra Wetlands.
 This wetland is home to a diverse array of wildlife, including turtles, water dragons and platypus.
 Keep an eye out for native flying friends as well.